What to Do if You've Been Sideswiped

 If your injuries don't immediately meet any of the above tort exemption categories, the other driver's insurance company may or may not contact you.
 If your injuries clearly meet a tort exemption, they may request your recorded statement to help them resolve their liability concerns.
 They will also ask for injury documentation to help determine your injury claim's value.

-While your insurance company requires cooperation, you have no such requirement with a negligent driver’s insurance company.
-Either way, before you provide a statement or any records, you should consider hiring an attorney to intervene with both insurance carriers on your behalf.
+While your insurance company requires cooperation, you have no such requirement with a negligent driver's insurance company.
+Either way, before you provide a statement or any records, you should consider hiring an automobile accident lawyer to intervene with both insurance carriers on your behalf.

 It's a good idea to consult with a personal injury lawyer who can help you understand the issues involved.
 From the moment another driver sideswipes your car, an auto accident can become one of the most stressful events in your life.
 Liability and injury issues further complicate the circumstances.
 It's important to connect with an attorney as soon as possible.
 Legal representation is especially critical if you or a loved one sustained serious accident-related injuries.

 A personal injury attorney listens to you, discusses your injuries and determines if his law firm can help you resolve your injury claim.
 Attorneys explain insurance coverage issues and help you manage claim department interactions to minimize coverage and liability complications.